syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 ## Adding a Child to the Bookmarks

-To a child to a bookmark, please refer to the below code snippet.
+To a child to a bookmark, refer to the following code example.

 {% highlight c# %}
 [C#]

-//Create a new document.
+//Creates a new document.

 PdfDocument document = new PdfDocument();

-//Add a page.
+//Adds a page.

 PdfPage page = document.Pages.Add();

-//Create bookmark.
+//Creates bookmark.

 PdfBookmark bookmark = document.Bookmarks.Add("Page 1");

-//Set the destination page.
+//Sets the destination page.

 bookmark.Destination = new PdfDestination(page);

-//Set the destination location.
+//Sets the destination location.

 bookmark.Destination.Location = new PointF(20, 20);

-//Adding the child bookmark
+//Adds the child bookmark

 PdfBookmark childBookmark = bookmark.Insert(0,"heading 1");